Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:03: (Note: Pavel Hlava's video, which was filmed with a camcorder that included a timestamp, fixes the moment of the second impact at 16 minutes and 29 seconds after the first impact.
 The first impact on Hlava's tape is timestamped at 8:46:28 and the second impact is timestamped at 9:02:57.
 The initiation of the collapse of the South Tower is timestamped at 9:58:57, fixing the collapse at exactly 56 minutes after the impact.)
 Flight 175 crashes at about 590 mph into the south face of the South Tower (2 WTC) of the World Trade Center, between floors 77 and 85.
 The exploding jet fuel generates a massive fireball emerging from the southern, eastern and northern facades of the South Tower.
 East face windows on the already-burning North Tower are smashed as the shockwave from the explosion hits them.
 Parts of the plane, including the starboard engine, leave the South Tower from its east and north sides, falling to the ground six blocks away.
+The Lamont-Doherty Earth Observatory recorded 0.7 magnitude seismic waves being generated by the collision.
 All 65 people on board the aircraft die instantly on impact, and unknown hundreds in the building as well.
-The impact causes the tower to sway at a very low frequency, described by at least one building occupant, Brian Clark, as feeling like his floor, floor 84, moved laterally by between six and eight feet, or between 1.8 and 2.4 metres.
-By this time, several media organizations, including the three major American broadcast television networks (which have interrupted their morning shows), are covering the immediate aftermath of the first plane crash, and so millions of viewers see the impact live.
+The impact causes the tower to sway at a very low frequency, described by at least one building occupant, Brian Clark, as feeling like his floor, floor 84, moved laterally by between six and eight feet, or about two metres.
+By this time, several media organizations are covering the immediate aftermath of the first plane crash, so millions of television viewers are able to see the impact live.
 New York's WNYW is among the first to specifically report that a second plane has crashed into the complex (many other news agencies do not realize that a second plane has crashed until several minutes later):

 Jim Ryan: As you look at the picture from our chopper now, arriving at the scene, uh, Jim Friedl in Hoboken, uh, said it appeared to bank sharply and smash directly, perhaps purposefully into...
 Oh, my goodness.
 There's another one.
 Oh, my goodness.
 There's another one!

 Lyn Brown: This seems to be on purpose.

 Jim Ryan: Oh, my goodness.
 Now you...

 Kai Simonsen (WNYW helicopter reporter): Was that a plane?

 Jim Ryan: Now it's obvious.
 I think that there's a second plane just crashed into the World Trade Center.
 I think we have a terrorist act of proportions that we cannot begin to imagine at this juncture.